ngkc1996/teamsbot/README.md

 - Launch Bot Framework Emulator
 - Create a new bot configuration
 - Enter a Bot URL of `http://localhost:3978/api/messages`
+- Enter the Microsoft App ID and password corresponding to the .env file

 More guides and instructions to be added soon.

+## Disclaimers

+- This code uses Microsoft Bot Framework SDK which can be found [here](https://github.com/microsoft/BotBuilder-Samples).